MSuryakumar4550/DS_Module-6/Ex5-Stack-Operations.md

 ## Program:
 ```

-Program toto Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < j
+Program to Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < j
 Developed by: M.Suryakumar
 RegisterNumber: 212224040340
 import java.util.Scanner;